These are the Rules & Guidelines for the competition from March 2022. See who won the contest.

-- Contestants will prepare a main entrée utilizing Crown Roast of Pork.
-Students will only plate an individual serving, not the whole roast.
-Individual examples of this cut include the French Cut Chop and the Tomahawk Pork Chop.
-The judging plate must include at least 4 oz. of loin meat and a rib bone as the main ingredient.
-Other pork cuts or proteins may be used in addition to complement the dish.
-Pork can take on almost any flavor profile and this cut leaves that wide open, so enjoy the versatility pork provides and bring the flavors!
+- Contestants will prepare a main entrée utilizing Ground Pork.
+The judging plate must include at least 4 oz. of fresh, ground pork as the main ingredient.
+Other pork cuts or proteins may be used in addition to compliment the dish.
+Pork can take on almost any flavor profile and this pork product leaves that wide open.
+Enjoy the versatility pork provides and bring the flavors!

-- We recognize that many pork cuts benefit from slow cooking techniques, and we don’t want to eliminate these techniques due to time constraints the day of the contest.
-You may pre-cook your pork (smoking, slow roasting, etc.) and/or prep your pork (brining, marinating, etc.) and finalize your preparations during your kitchen time on-site.
+- We recognize that many pork cuts benefit from slow cooking techniques and we don’t want to eliminate these techniques due to time constraints the day of the contest.
+You may prep your pork ahead of time (brining, marinating, grinding, etc.) and finalize your preparations and cooking during your kitchen time on-site.
 Instructors must ensure that only the participating team members are working on the dish.
-No complementing sides (starch, vegetable, sauce, gravy, etc.) may be made in advance except for pantry items like condiments, pickled items, fermented items, breads, etc. Anything pre-made must still be included in the recipes, and it must be clearly noted that it was made in advance of the competition.
+No complimenting sides (starch, vegetable, sauce, gravy, etc.) may be made in advance except for pantry items like condiments, pickled items, fermented items, breads, etc. Anything pre-made must still be included in the recipes and it must be clearly noted that it was made in advance of the competition.

 - Instructors will not be allowed in the kitchen at any time during the competition.
 During the student’s prep and cook time, questions may be asked to instructors, but may only take place in the commons area.

-- The entrée is to be accompanied by two side dishes to complement the entrée or least be a complete plate that could be served in a restaurant setting.
+- The entrée is to be accompanied by two side dishes to compliment the entrée or least be a complete plate that could be served in a restaurant setting.

 - DMACC will furnish white plates and will be the only plates allowed for the contest.
 Students are asked to prepare four (4) entrée plates for the day (three for the judges and one for the display plate).
-Please also plan to prepare samples of your dish for students/instructors in the waiting area to taste while your dish is being evaluated (at least 9 to 15 extra ounces).
+Please also plan to prepare samples of your dish for students/instructors in the waiting area to taste while your dish is being evaluated (at least 9-15 extra oz.)

 - Cost of food is limited to $7.00- $12.00 per serving.
-A food cost breakdown sheet and a recipe, including measurements and methods, must be submitted to the Iowa Pork Producers Association by February 24, 2020.
-Recipes must be neatly typed, as they will be submitted to the judges as received by the IPPA.
-Recipes may be released for publication, and the Iowa Pork Producers Association reserves the right to use the recipe for promotional use.
+A food cost breakdown sheet and a recipe, including measurements and methods, must be submitted to the Iowa Pork Producers Association by February 21, 2022.
+Recipes must be neatly typed as they will be submitted to the judges as received by the IPPA.
+Recipes may be released for publication and the Iowa Pork Producers Association reserves the right to use the recipe for promotional use.

 - The judging will begin at approximately 12:00 noon depending on the number of teams competing.
-Teams will be assigned judging times after February 24, 2020, via e-mail, which is why everything must be turned in on time!
-Teams will have 120 minutes before their assigned judging time to prepare their entrées.
+Teams will be assigned judging times after February 21st via e-mail, which is why everything must be turned in on time!
+Teams will have 120 minutes before their assigned judging time to prepare their entrees and it is expected that you utilize this full time for preparations.
 Judging will take place in 15-minute increments.
 Your plates should be ready to go at your judging time.
 Any delays will cause a deduction in your overall score.
 Any plates over 5 minutes late may be disqualified.

 - Winners will be announced after judging is complete.
 IPPA requests that each school/team stays for the announcement of the results at the end of the judging day.

-- There will be three judges.
+- There will be three judges on the panel.
 The judging will be a blind tasting of the pork entrée.
 Members of the IPPA Restaurant & Foodservice Committee will carry in the plates to the judging room.
 Please wait outside the judging room while your plates are being evaluated.
 The judges will invite you in to go over your entrée and offer suggestions.
 Instructors may also enter to hear critiques.